Best daily deals

 You can squeeze the AirPods Pro (1st generation) stems for playback controls, and they have a small indent so you can feel where to press.

-There are a few features that the AirPods Pro adopts to make it more useful than your garden-variety wireless earbuds.
-There’s even an ear tip fit test that you can do to ensure that they’re in your ear correctly.
+The AirPods Pro adopts a few features to make it more useful than your garden-variety wireless earbuds.
+You can even do an ear tip fit test to ensure that they’re in your ear correctly.
 This will test whether you should use a different set of ear tips or whether the active noise canceling is working properly.
 To do this, you have to go into Bluetooth settings and then tap on the small “i” icon next to the AirPods.

-You get a few more options if you’re on iOS, such as the ability to rename them, control whether you want active noise canceling on or off, and the ability to customize the function of tap-and-hold on each earbud.
+If you’re on iOS, you get a few more options, such as the ability to rename them, control whether you want active noise canceling on or off, and customize the tap-and-hold function on each earbud.

 If you are the kind of earphone owner that’s prone to losing your buds in your couch, no worries: the Apple AirPods Pro supports the Find My AirPods feature.
 Owners of iPhones will be able to use their phones to locate missing earbuds — assuming they have battery left.
 Given how easy it is to lose a single earbud, this feature is far more important than many would like to admit.